boxwise/boxtribute/docs/adr/adr_statviz_fe_sharing.md

 Atm the filtering and grouping is happening on the FE side.
 The BE just returns all available data in the smallest granularity.
 There is the posibility to move filtering and grouping to the BE by making filters and grouping part of the graphQL query.
 This might make sense if we only allow the csv export.

-### B. SVG
+### B. SVG download

 #### What (minimal) work needs to be done on the FE side?

 1. Steps 1, 2, 3 from CSV.
 2. There should be an input at least for the aspect ratio (or width and height) of the exported svg.
 This input could also just be given the window size of the current view.
 All other properties like axis label font size, axis thickness,... could be calculated based on this input.
 However, I can imagine that they might want more styling options that they can directly control.
 At the same time they could easily change the style in the exported svg through Adobe or any coding IDE.
-3. There needs to be a function transforming the data from the graphQL query into the svg.
-Since an svg can be easily included in the DOM, it makes sense to combine this with a preview view that is directly shown in the fancy graphs view even before the download.
+3. Nivo and VisX generate svgs inside the DOM, e.g. for the preview.
+To download an svg, a second svg in the dom must be created and then taken out of the DOM to create a downloadable svg.

 #### What (minimal) work needs to be done on the BE side?